 Related services and key industries

-Aarti Thadani is a senior dispute resolution lawyer based in Dubai.
+Aarti Thadani is a senior dispute resolution lawyer based in the Middle East.

 - Solicitor, qualified in England & Wales

 - a major Saudi Arabian bank in respect of certain contentious and non-contentious matters arising out of the construction of its new headquarters in Riyadh.

 - A major contractor on a multi-million dollar ICC arbitration (DIFC seat, DIFC law) against a Dubai Government-owned Employer in respect of works carried out in the DIFC, UAE.

 - A major defence contractor on claims concerning disputed entitlements to extensions of time and variations under a construction subcontract in Qatar.

 - A large Saudi pharmaceutical entity in respect of a dispute with its UAE JV partner.

 - A master developer in respect of claims by a design consultant

 - A major master developer in Dubai on numerous disputes arising out of several hotel management agreements entered into with numerous global five star hotel managers.

 - A leading provider of IVF treatments in a multi-million dollar DIFC Court litigation against a global healthcare provider.